-When checked, normally only the Styles used in the Word document itself will be listed here.
+When checked, normally only the Styles used in the Word document itself are listed here.

-When checked, and Word Style which is not mapped to a DBT Style will be shown at the beginning of the list of Word Styles.
+When checked, any Word Style which is not mapped to a DBT Style is shown at the beginning of the list of Word Styles.

-In some DBT templates, certain styles are no longer recommended for use.
-We've created better styles to replace them.
-In these cases, DBT itself generally won't show the older styles when you elect to apply a style.
-(The styles normally hidden are kept so that Word documents created to target these now "historical" styles will continue to be imported properly.)
+In some DBT templates, certain styles are no longer recommended; we have created better styles to replace them.
+In these cases, DBT itself generally does not show the older styles when you elect to apply a style.
+(The styles normally hidden are retained so that Word documents created to use these now "historical" styles continue to be imported properly.)

 SWIFT can emulate this part of DBT behavior and show only styles that are recommended for use with new DBT documents.
 Such styles are generally the best targets for your Word styles.

-This is a table comprising two columns.
-Word Style and DBT ;Style.
+This is a table with only two columns: Word Style and DBT Style (a selection list).

-This is purely a read only text box, and will advise whether or not you have made any changes.
+This read-only text box appears to advise whether or not you have made any changes.

 This dialog reads, "Some Style Map entries read from the DBT Style Map file cannot be represented in the tabular format of the main Style Map task panel.
 These are shown here instead, and will be included in any Style Map exported or used by DBT to open your Word documents from SWIFT."

-The example in the dialog below shows that "Hyperlink", "Footnote Reference" and "Alt Text" are automatically taken care of in the selected Template.
+The example in the dialog below shows that "List Paragraph" and "Alt Text" are mapped to DBT styles in the selected template.